 OKR Framework Overview

 COMPANY MISSION – The company mission is a brief description of the company’s vision and purpose, and how they should be implemented.

-Mid-term goals (so-called MOALS) are the link between the company mission and the OKR.
+MID-TERM-GOALS – Mid-term goals (so-called MOALS) are the link between the company mission and the OKR.
 They are usually defined for one year.

 of the teams during the cycle.
 The weekly should only take about 15 minutes and should give an overview of the current status of the OKR.

 OKR REVIEW – Review meetings are used to determine the degree of achievement at the end of an evaluation cycle.
 The scoring should be consistent with team standards.

 The Cycle Of The OKR Framework